Balla6/Government-Spending-Data-Analysis/government_spending_report.md

 # Government Spending Data Analysis Report

 ## Executive Summary
 This report presents an analysis of **government spending transactions** to identify key trends, visualize financial distributions, and detect anomalies using machine learning.
-The analysis was conducted using **Python, SQL, and Power BI**, with a focus on detecting unusual transactions and understanding budget allocations.
+The analysis was conducted using **Python, Power BI, and machine learning models**, with a focus on detecting unusual transactions and understanding budget allocations.

 ## Key Findings